WillNilges/pubsite/posts/md/2022-12-13_quake_on_pinephone_01.md

 ### Tutorial

-I figured out how to do it _on the pinephone._ It wasn't actually that hard.
+I figured out how to do it _on the pinephone,_ with PostmarketOS.
+It wasn't actually that hard.
 The hard part would be cross-compiling this on an X86 machine.
 Oof.

 1. Download [quakespasm](https://quakespasm.sourceforge.net/download.htm) on your pinephone.
 Specifically, you need the tar.gz at `Source code and Making`.
 2. Uncompress it, and `cd` into the `Quake` directory.